 Split tunneling feature

-Private Internet Access has added a split tunneling features.
-Split tunneling is very useful because there are some app, programs, and websites that are simply not compatible with VPNs.
+Private Internet Access has added a split tunneling feature.
+Split tunneling is very useful because there are some apps, programs, and websites that are simply not compatible with VPNs.
 For example, many banking websites will block connections from VPN servers.

 Dedicated IP addresses are available

 For certain use cases, you need a dedicated IP address.
-If your use case necessitates such an address you already know it.
+These include securely accessing remote corporate networks, hosting servers or websites, avoiding CAPTCHA checks, maintaining consistent access to IP-restricted systems, and ensuring smoother online banking or payment processing.
 Private Internet Access is one of the few VPNs that offers dedicated IP addresses.
 You have your choice of locations: United States, Canada, Australia, UK, and Germany.
-At the time of this review, adding a dedicated IP address to your Private Internet Access subscription would add $2.50 per month to the subscription cost.
+At the time of writing this review, adding a dedicated IP address to your Private Internet Access subscription would add $2.50 per month to the subscription cost.

 PIA is a tested and proven “no logs” VPN